PROMO All information available in the news

 Our donor and investor Ed Shapiro

 In August 2024, we advertised a pilot program, initially intended for 20 trainees from the Dadaab and Kakuma refugee camps in Kenya.
 Within less than two weeks, we received more than 2,600 applications, many of them from very qualified applicants.
-With additional support from the Shapiro Foundation, we therefore expanded the size of the pilot cohort to 120.
+With Ed Shapiro’s support, we therefore expanded the size of the pilot cohort to 120.
 In early September, 60 began their German language studies in Eldoret, and another 60 in Mombasa.

 Malengo’s first vocational training cohort: The 60 students in Mombasa